 The location and layout of the home was suitable for its stated purpose.
-Although the service had a programme of routine maintenance and renewal for the fabric and decoration of the premises, some of the carpets on the first floor were found to be in need of renewal.
-We found a hole in the conservatory wall (possibility from a door handle that had hit the wall) that had not been dealt with even though staff said it had been there for some time.
+The service had a programme of routine maintenance and renewal for the fabric and decoration of the premises.
 Satisfactory toilet, washing and bathing facilities were provided to meet the needs of service users; they were accessible, clearly marked, and close to the lounge and dining areas.
-However, the toilet in the conservatory did not have any working ventilation, and as a result that area of the room was found to have a lot of offensive odours present.
 People were seen to have access to all parts of the home, apart from spaces that were not their own private rooms.
 We observed that grab rails and other mobility aids were provided in corridors, bathrooms, toilets, communal rooms and where necessary, in people's bedrooms.
 Hoists, assisted toilets and showers were available for people to use.